 Tired of the usual fidget cubes and puzzles?
 The Shashibo shape-shifting fidget box is a totally unique sensory toy that unlocks your creativity.
 By shifting the pieces held together by rare earth magnets, you can reveal hidden colors and form amazing shapes.
 You can even combine multiple cubes to create vibrant sculptures.
 This is one of my favorite stim toys, and I recommend it highly to any neurodiverse person with a creative side.

 I’m proud to be autistic, but when I need to stim in quiet places like work or college, I need a small sensory toy that won’t make noise or draw attention.
 This squeeze bean is perfect for adults and provides a different sensation than other small items such as fidget cubes.
 It’s especially good for people who are trying to break anxious habits like skin picking and nail biting.

 I love a cutesy squeeze toy as much as the next girl, but sometimes I need a stress relief ball that’s appropriate in an office setting.
-This adult sensory toy set features positive affirmations to help folks on the autism spectrum get through anxious times.
+This adult sensory toy set features positive affirmations to help folks with ADHD or on the autism spectrum get through anxious times.